nickbrandt/GitLab/doc/user/snippets.md

 - A snippet with a `docker-compose.yml` file and its associated `.env` file.
 - A `gulpfile.js` file coupled with a `package.json` file, which together can be used to bootstrap a project and manage its dependencies.

 Snippets support between 1 and 10 files.
-They can be managed via Git (since they're [versioned](#versioned-snippets) by a Git repository), through the [Snippets API](../api/snippets.md), or within the GitLab UI.
+They can be managed via Git (because they're [versioned](#versioned-snippets) by a Git repository), through the [Snippets API](../api/snippets.md), or in the GitLab UI.

 ![Multi-file Snippet](img/gitlab_snippet_v13_5.png)